 Understanding Gut Microbiota, COVID-19, and Nutrition: Interactions, Interventions, and Unknowns

-Description: It is well-established that the gut microbiota plays a role in regulating the immune system, including modifying the response to viral infections.
+It is well-established that the gut microbiota plays a role in regulating the immune system, including modifying the response to viral infections.
 In fact, research indicates that the severity of COVID-19 is related in part to the composition of the gut microbiota.
 A microbiota configuration characterized by increased pathobionts and reduced immunoregulatory microbes was associated with poorer outcomes following infection.
 How can diet and nutrition support the microbiota-dependent immunoregulatory functions?
 What do we really know today, and what is under investigation?
-In this webinar, Prof. Liam O’Mahony of APC Microbiome Ireland provides an updated review of these relationships and what is ready for prime-time (or not!) in the patient and client nutrition counseling sphere.
+Join Prof. Liam O’Mahony of APC Microbiome Ireland for an updated review of these relationships and what is ready for prime-time (or not!) in the patient and client nutrition counseling sphere.